rolandmueller/bigdata/cloud_deployment.md

 CapRover helps you to deploy the Docker containers as a developer.
 It has a Command Line Interface (CLI) to deploy your code to the server with just one command (`caprover deploy`).
 It has also a web interface to access, manage, and monitor your server.
 Also there are many one-click apps (like Wordpress) available, that you can deploy in the web interface without any coding.

-To have a CapRover server, you need the following things:
+To be able to deploy to a CapRover server, you need the following things:

 1. A cloud server (Virtual Private Server, VPS).

-    You can get them, e.g. from [Digitalocean](https://www.digitalocean.com/products/droplets) or [Hetzner](https://www.hetzner.com/cloud) or from any of the cloud hyperscalers (e.g., AWS, Azure, Google Cloud).
+    You can get them, e.g. from [Hetzner](https://www.hetzner.com/cloud) or [Digitalocean](https://www.digitalocean.com/products/droplets) or from any of the cloud hyperscalers (e.g., AWS, Azure, Google Cloud).
 Hetzner is a German cloud provider with very competitive pricing.
 If you get the GitHub Student Developer Pack, you get a Digitalocean $200 credit for 60 days.
 However, Hetzner has better prices than Digitalocean.

-[Digitalocean](https://marketplace.digitalocean.com/apps/docker) and [Hetzner](https://docs.hetzner.com/cloud/apps/list/docker-ce/) offer Docker CE apps, that means servers, where Docker is already pre-installed.
+    [Hetzner](https://docs.hetzner.com/cloud/apps/list/docker-ce/) and [Digitalocean](https://marketplace.digitalocean.com/apps/docker) offer Docker CE apps, that means servers, where Docker is already pre-installed.
 When you create a VPS, you should select the Docker CE app, so that you do not have to install Docker on the server by yourself.
+If you have a VPS without preinstalled Docker, you can follow this instruction.
 Digitalocean has even a [CapRover app](https://marketplace.digitalocean.com/apps/caprover).
 After creating a VPS, write down the IP address and the root password of your VPS.

 2. A domain name

-    You can get a .com or a .de domain from e.g. [Namecheap](https://www.namecheap.com/) for ~ 7 to 10€ per year.
+    You can get a .com or a .de domain from e.g. [Namecheap](https://www.namecheap.com/) for ~ 7€ to 10€ per year.
 There are other top-level domains (TLD) that might be cheaper or more expensive, and there might be some special deals (e.g., for students or for the first year).
-However, it might be a good strategy to have a domain name for the long term.
+However, it might be a good strategy to have your own domain name for the long term, to show some projects to potential employers.

 3. Add a Wild Card entry at your Domain Name register